How to Measure for Your New Pet Door

-Rather than figure out what size to get for their breed or weight, the best way is with proper size assessment.
-Why is that?
-Think of it like this, you can have a short and wide bulldog and a tall and skinny poodle weigh exactly the same, yet measure completely differently in terms of height and width.
-Here are some tips on how to measure your pet:
+The specific measurements of your pet are crucial when choosing a door.
+Basing your selection on average breed weight poses the risk that you will buy the wrong door size.
+Why is this?
+Think of it like this: you can have a short and wide bulldog and a tall and skinny poodle weigh exactly the same, yet measure completely differently in terms of height and width.
+Here are some tips on how to measure your dog for proper doggie door sizing:

-- Open a regular people wide enough for them to get through and measure door opening width
+- Open a regular people door that is wide enough for them to get through, and measure that door opening width.

-- Search for doors in your desired install location
+- Search for pet doors in your desired install location (in a door, in a wall, for sliding glass doors... etc.).

-- Select options based on your pet’s required flap size
+- Select pet door options based on your pet’s required flap size.

 Getting Over and Out with One Pet or More

-Our pet door experts will also ask you about ‘step over’ height.
-This is the space between the bottom of the flap and the floor.
+Our pet door experts will also ask you about "step-over" height.
+This is the space between the bottom of the pet door opening and the actual floor.

-In the same way stepping over hurdles gets harder the bigger they are, a ‘step over’ can have the same effect on your pet.
-So if you have a multiple size pet household the question turns from what size door for my dog to what size flap for my dog and cat.
-You want to keep the step over as low as possible, and keep that inch of space at the top.
-A low ‘step over’ also helps for older pets, access is much easier.
+In the same way stepping over hurdles gets more challenging the bigger they are, a step-over can have the same effect on your pet.
+So if you have pets of varying sizes the question turns from what size door for my dog to what size flap for my dog and cat.
+Keep in mind that cat door dimensions are generally much smaller than dog doors, so cats might have a hard time pushing through large dog flaps.
+With an extra large dog door you want to keep the step-over as low as possible for your cat, and keep (at least) an inch of space at the top for your dog.
+A low step-over also allows pets to continue using the pet door as they grow older.

 So, the proper height for a flap has to consider a pet’s height, width, and ‘step over’ range.
 Generally, the bigger the flap size, the lower you can insert your frame.
-The smaller the flap size, the higher you need to install.
-Granted, this is if you have done your measurements correctly and ensure your pets will not scrape their back.
+The smaller the flap size, the higher you would need to install the pet door.
+Granted, this is if you have done your measurements correctly to ensure your pets will not scrape their backs.

-There’s not many pet door stores to try flap sizes on though.
-To help, you can use a cardboard cutout to resemble a flap opening.
+Unlike shoe shopping, we can't really have our pet's try out a door for size.
+To "test out" if a door will be the right size, you can use a cardboard cutout to resemble a flap opening.
 Have your pet walk through it and check if they have enough room.

 “Do you know your pet’s height from feet to shoulder?”